Business Analytics MSc

 What you will study

 Artificial intelligence, machine learning, and big data; new technologies and ways of working are changing the way we make decisions.
-This course will take your career to the next level and develop your ability to confidently make high impact businesses decisions that are driven by data.
-The programme focuses on two key areas: analysing business data, and solving business challenges analytically.
+This course will take your career to the next level and develop your ability to make the big decisions about data in a confident fashion.
+The course focuses on two areas: analysing business data and using data to solve business challenges.

-This course includes a placement module as a final project, where you’ll take what you’ve learnt and apply it in a relevant organisation.
-Optional modules allow you to further specialise in areas such as the economic, managerial or finance aspects of the subject.
+This course includes a placement module as a final project, where you’ll apply what you’ve learned in a relevant organisation.
 This course has two main pathways: operations or finance.
-Whichever pathway you choose, you’ll be well placed to take advantage of a placement with companies in the sector.
+Whichever pathway you choose, you’ll also have the opportunity to take advantage of a placement with companies in the sector.

 |Qualification||Study mode||Course length||Placement||Start date|